Kolterdyx/GinMan/README.md

 # GinMan

-GinMan is a custom service manager I've built for managing and monitoring services on my servers.
+GinMan is a custom service manager I am building for managing and monitoring services on my servers.

 ## Features